plone/Products.LinguaPlone/Products/LinguaPlone/README.txt

 Credits
 =======

-LinguaPlone was donated to the Plone Foundation by Plone Solutions, March 2006.
+LinguaPlone was donated to the Plone Foundation by Jarn AS in March 2006.

 Design and development --
   Jarn_ (Alexander Limi, Dorneles Tremea, Geir Baekholt, Helge Tesdal, Stefan H. Holek, Wichert Akkerman)